MicrosoftDocs/azure-docs/articles/partner-solutions/apache-kafka-confluent-cloud/add-connectors.md

 ## Connector to Azure Cosmos DB

-[Azure Cosmos DB Sink Connector fully managed connector](https://docs.confluent.io/cloud/current/connectors/cc-azure-cosmos-sink.html) is generally available within Confluent Cloud.
-The fully managed connector eliminates the need for the development and management of custom integrations.
-It reduces the overall operational burden of connecting your data between Confluent Cloud and Azure Cosmos DB.
+Azure Cosmos DB Sink Connector fully managed connector is generally available within Confluent Cloud.
+The fully managed connector eliminates the need for the development and management of custom integrations, and reduces the overall operational burden of connecting your data between Confluent Cloud and Azure Cosmos DB.
 The Microsoft Azure Cosmos Sink Connector for Confluent Cloud reads from and writes data to a Microsoft Azure Cosmos database.
 The connector polls data from Kafka and writes to database containers.

-From within the Confluent Hub client, install the Cosmos DB Connector as recommended in the [Confluent Hub listing](https://www.confluent.io/hub/microsoftcorporation/kafka-connect-cosmos).
+To set up your connector, see [Azure Cosmos DB Sink Connector for Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-azure-cosmos-sink.html).

 To install the connector manually, first download an uber JAR from the [Cosmos DB Releases page](https://github.com/microsoft/kafka-connect-cosmosdb/releases).
 Or, you can [build your own uber JAR directly from the source code](https://github.com/microsoft/kafka-connect-cosmosdb/blob/dev/doc/README_Sink.md#install-sink-connector).
 Complete the installation by following the guidance described in the Confluent documentation for [installing connectors manually](https://docs.confluent.io/home/connect/install.html#install-connector-manually).